yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - What’s your favorite restaurant, and what do you order there?
 - Share a cookbook, food blog, or culinary-themed book you love.

+### Toasty Tuesday

+- What’s your favorite way to eat toast?
+- What’s your favorite kind of cozy attire?
+- What space in your home is the coziest?

 ### Twisted Tuesday
 - What’s a weird “glitch in the system” thing you’ve seen and can’t forget?
 - What’t the silliest thing you’ve ever done by mistake?